Santhosh1021/M3_Wiper_control_system/1_Requirements/README.md

 - Easy handle and usage of features through a simple User Button.
 - Cost efficient.
 ### Weakness:
-- Limited usage Range.
+- Limited usage.
-- Less User privacy and security.
+- Anyone can access it.
 - Timers/Interrupts can be a better approach instead using Delays.
 ### Opportunity:
-- Wide Scope in the Future of Automobiles Viper Managemnet and Control System.
+- Wide Scope in the Future of Car Viper Managemnet and Control System.
 - Cost efficient.
 - Since advanced features can increase Car value.
+- Automatically run with any manual presence
 ### Threat:
 - Now there are many new developing devices for competition in the Automobiles advancement sector.